 However it has some real world benefits to Premiere Pro and we're going to be showing you how to use it to prep your assets and then bring them in with Ingest.
 After that we're going to explore multi-camera editing.
 There's some great new changes here with multi-camera including a much faster workflow for getting multi-camera set up, and the ability to move beyond some of our previous limitations with total number of angles.
 When this is done we'll explore all new options for trimming.
 Now, professional editors will always tell you the power is in the trim.
 And what we're looking at here is the ability to slightly refine our edit points.

-This is a weakness in previous versions of Premiere Pro and what we're seeing now is great control to really get in there and refine that edit with perfect rhythm for the right pacing in your program.
-One of the great things is that we actually now have the addition of Adjustment layers.
-Now this technology was previously only available in After Effects and it really gives us a flexible workflow for applying an effect to multiple clips of video at once.
-Plus those improvements in the Mercury Engine are going to totally accelerate our effects workflow.
+This was a weakness in previous versions of Premiere Pro and what we're seeing now is great control to really get in there and refine that edit with perfect rhythm for that right pacing in your program.
+One of the great things is that we actually now have the addition of adjustment layers.
+Now this technology was previously only available on AfterEffects.
+It really gives us a flexible workflow for applying an effect to multiple clips of video at once.
+Plus, those improvements in the Mercury engine are going to total accelerate our effects workflow.
 We're going to talk about audio improvements as well.

-So we've got a lot of great things to explore.
+Plus we have the exciting announcement of support for RE, Raw.
+So, we've got a lot of great things to explore.
 Thanks again for joining us and let's jump in.